<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=314834185700910&amp;ev=PageView&amp;noscript=1">

 • Non-medical Expenses: After age 65, HSA funds can be used for non-medical expenses without incurring penalties, although these withdrawals are subject to income tax.

-In summary, HSAs offer unique advantages that can make them a superior option for retirement savings, particularly after the benefits of 401(k) matching are maximized.
-Their flexibility in fund usage, coupled with tax advantages, makes HSAs an essential component of a comprehensive retirement strategy.
-By strategically managing contributions and withdrawals, individuals can maximize their financial health in retirement, keeping both their medical and financial well-being secure.
+HSAs offer unique advantages that can make them a superior option for retirement savings, particularly after the benefits of 401k matching are maximized.
+Their flexibility in fund use, coupled with tax advantages, makes HSAs a key component of a comprehensive retirement strategy.
+By strategically managing contributions and withdrawals, individuals can enhance both their medical and financial well-being.

-What Happens If Your Employment Ends
+What Happens If Your Employment Ends?

 Note: